 Consider, for example, Sabeer Bhatia, founder of Hotmail, who collected over 400 NDAs from employees, friends, and roommates.
 He believes that his secrecy efforts gave him a crucial six-month lead on the competition.
 He eventually sold Hotmail to Microsoft for a reported $400 million in stock.

 If you have an NDA with someone who discloses your secret without authorization, you can ask a court to order the violator to stop making any further disclosures.
 You can also sue for consequential damages.

 The purpose of an NDA is to create a confidential relationship between the person who has a trade secret and the person to whom the secret is disclosed.
 People who have such a confidential relationship are legally bound to keep the information a secret.

-An NDA is not the only way to create a confidential relationship.
+An NDA is not the only way to create a confidential relationship, however.
 You can create a confidential relationship with an oral agreement or it can be implied from the conduct of the parties.
 However, such relationships are much more difficult to prove than a relationship based on a written agreement.

 NDAs are often categorized as either "mutual" or "one-way."
 A mutual NDA is one in which both parties are exchanging confidential information—for example, you provide secret information for a company to evaluate and they provide you with secret information about their marketing strategy.
 A one-way agreement is used when only one party is making a disclosure—for example, when you explain your secret to a contractor or investor.

-Use of a nondisclosure agreement is one of the best ways to protect trade secrets—that is, any information that is not generally known and gives your business a competitive advantage in the marketplace.
+Use of a nondisclosure agreement is one of the most effective ways to protect trade secrets—that is, any information that is not generally known and gives your business a competitive advantage in the marketplace.
 For example, through a nondisclosure agreement, you can prohibit someone from disclosing a secret invention design, an idea for a new website, or confidential material contained in a copyrighted software program.